 A grand total of 70 Finn sailors from U23s to Legends participated in one or more of the six BFA Travellers Trophy events held during 2019.
 Each of the 6 age categories were keenly contested, as was the battle for the overall winner who was presented with the historic Silver Finn trophy.
 There was also a separate series of 4 events for Classic Finns, for boats built before 1985.
 An added bonus for 2019 was that winners were eligible to receive a grant to compete in a Finn World or European Championship in 2020.
 These events include the Gold Cup in Palma (Mallorca), the World Masters, Port Zelande (Netherlands), and both European championships in Gydnia (Poland).

 The strongest competition in 2019 was amongst the Grand Masters (50 to 59 year olds) who finished 2nd, 3rd, 4th and 5th overall, separated by only 22 points.
 Previously in 2018 the U23s dominated the top of the fleet, taking the first 4 places.
 However, their dreams of sailing in the Olympics were cruelly dashed by the World Sailing decision to drop the Finn from Paris 2024.
-They have since been attracted by offers to be Olympic rowers, tried other classes or retired from competitive sailing to pursue other careers.

 The 2019 TT series started in April at the very friendly but chilly Yorkshire Dales Sailing Club with magnificent scenic views of the wild moors surrounding Grimwith reservoir, 1000 feet above sea level.
 Those that made the trip benefited from free post race coaching from Hector Simpson and wonderful northern hospitality, including an evening meal at the new clubhouse overlooking the lake.